-One hour of seminar credit is required (BUS 655).
+Four hours of seminar credits are required (BUS 655 - Applied Project).

 Master of Business Administration Course Descriptions

 Foundation Course Descriptions

 The following courses provide a foundation for the MBA program for individuals with limited business training.
 The Division suggests that students discuss their academic background with the Program Director prior to making a decision to enroll in any of these classes.
 These courses are three semester credit hours but do not count toward the MBA degree requirement.
 Individuals who do not have sufficient background in financial accounting or quantitative methods may be required to take one or both of these courses.